 The Montague Bookmill is a used bookstore housed in an 1842 gristmill, set on the banks of the Sawmill River.
 The mill is also home to Sawmill River Arts and Turn It Up! music and movie empire.
-There is great food and drink all day at the Lady Killigrew Café and Alvah Stone, voted 2019 best restaurant in Western Massachusetts.
+There is great food and drink all day at the Lady Killigrew Café and the Watershed Restaurant.

 Sawmill River Art Gallery